IrosTheBeggar/mStream/docs/compile-express-2.md

 **Modify package.json (optional)**

-Remove all dependencies related to the command line (commander, inquirer, colors).
+Remove all dependencies related to the command line (commander).
 These packages will never be used by mStream Express and can be safely removed to reduce the output size

 **Cleanup node_modules (optional)**